 Irish Moss - Chondrus Crispus.

 Irish moss looks similar to moss, and most people swear it is a moss until it blooms.
 The Irish Moss blooms have small white flowers which other mosses do not.
 Moss plants do not have blooms.
 Moss is primitive plants that never contain a bloom.
 This moss is thick and dense.
 It has bright green leaves and stems.
 The white blossoms are tiny and sporadically placed, but they are enough to cover the plant.
-This plant is a natural grower and is a good plant for a beginner.
+This plant is a natural grower and is an excellent plant for a beginner.
 As this plant is growing, it looks similar to a clump of algae growing or a mat.

 The Irish moss looks well placed throughout a rock garden or an area that does not have a lot of other plants already growing.
 It can tolerate some foot traffic so planting this plant near where one is walking will not be a problem.
 Irish moss is considered a seaweed, so cold water is best for it, and it is often used in raw food diets.
 It has been used in Ireland, Asia, and North America for centuries.